OWASP/API-Security/2019/en/0xa7-security-misconfiguration.md

 ### Scenario #1

+An attacker finds .bash_history file under the root of the server which has in its content commands used by DevOps to access the API:
+`$ curl -X GET 'https://api.server/endpoint/' -H 'authorization: Basic Zm9vOmJhcg=='`.
+An attacker could also find new endpoints on the API that are not documented and used only by DevOps.

 ### Scenario #2

 To target a specific service, an attacker searches the API hostname on a popular